eh3rrera/project-reactor-course/docs/03-working-with-map-and-flatmap/upstream-downstream.md

 In this case, taking the `flatMap` operator as reference, the source `Flux` and the first `map` operator would be the upstream.

-Whereas the second `map` operator, as well as the `subscriber` operator, would be the downstream.
+Whereas the second `map` operator, as well as the `subscribe` operator, would be the downstream.

 Some operators will be affected by what happens upstream or downstream, so always review the documentation to look for references to these terms.